Are you wondering how to run Windows software on Mac M1?

 In QEMU, various operating systems are emulated by dynamic binary translation.
 Using a Kernel-based Virtual Machine (KVM), it runs virtual machines close to native speeds.
 Using QEMU, you can also emulate user-level processes, so you can run applications compiled for one architecture on another.

 The difference between QEMU and Parallels Desktop is that, as a machine emulator, QEMU allows Windows and macOS apps to run smoothly, whereas Parallels Desktop gives users more control and options.

 QEMU is an emulator, so you can run Windows on a Mac M1.
-To use an ARM processor, you just need to create a virtual machine.
+You need to create a virtual machine to use an ARM processor.
 Homebrew contains a package called “qemu” that can be used to install QEMU.

 The switch between the two operating systems must be seamless and effective.
 Parallels Desktop seems like the most user-friendly option, but it is a paid subscription.